BDC Hamburger Icon

 What is wrongful termination?

 Wrongful termination happens when an employer fires an employee for an illegal reason.
 Although most terminated employees probably feel as though they were wrongfully let go, federal and state laws determine which reasons are unlawful.
-For example, it may be legal to terminate an employee for poor performance in a state that allows at-will termination, whereas anti-discrimination laws make it illegal to terminate an employee based on their disability.
+For example, it may be legal to terminate an employee for poor performance in a state that allows at-will termination.
+However, anti-discrimination laws make it illegal to terminate an employee based on their disability.

 To reduce the potential for wrongful termination, always follow your organization’s internal procedures and policies for termination.
 Adhering to established protocols can help ensure consistency and fairness in the termination process.